 There may be other fees and charges applied to a student account from time to time.
-These may include:
+These include:

 - Fire Alarm Charge.

 - Property Damage Charge.

+- Check-out Cleaning charges.

 - Lockout Charge.

-- ResLife charges (for example the Leadership Program).
+- ResLife charges (for example the Leadership Program fee).

 - Guest Stay Charge.

 - Bank fees and charges.